TLCFEM/suanPan-manual/docs/Basic/Compile.md

    example [here](https://github.com/flame/blis/blob/master/docs/Performance.md).
 If you have AMD CPUs please collect more knowledge to determine which linear algebra library is more suitable.

-## Toolsets
+### Toolsets

 A number of new features from new standards are utilized.
 To compile the binary, a compiler that supports **C++20** is required.

 GCC 11, Clang 13, MSVC 14.3, Intel compilers and later version of those compilers are tested with the source code.

-On Windows, Visual Studio 2022 with Intel oneAPI toolkit is recommended.
+On Windows, Visual Studio with Intel oneAPI toolkit is recommended.
 Alternatively, [WinLibs](http://winlibs.com/) can be used if GCC compilers are preferred.

-On other platforms (Linux and macOS), simply use GCC (at least version 10) which comes with a valid Fortran compiler.
+On other platforms (Linux and macOS), simply use GCC which comes with a valid Fortran compiler.
 Clang can also be used for C/CPP code, but since Clang and GCC have different supports for C++20, successful compilation is not guaranteed with Clang.

-## Obtain Source Code
+### Obtain Source Code

 Download the source code archive from GitHub [Releases](https://github.com/TLCFEM/suanPan/releases) or the latest [code](https://github.com/TLCFEM/suanPan/archive/master.zip).

-## Configure and Compile
+### Configure and Compile

 The manual compilation is not difficult in general.
 The CI/CD configuration files can be referred to if you wish.
 Please check [this](https://github.com/TLCFEM/suanPan/tree/dev/.github/workflows) page.
 Here some general guidelines are given.

-### Visual Studio
+#### Windows (Visual Studio)

 A solution file is provided under `MSVC/suanPan` folder.
 There are two configurations: